sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

-no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. - Has also been been removed and replaced by jmol yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; thought based on SAGE upstream no  libfplll-2.1-20071024 STATUS: packaged. yes libgcrypt-1.2.4 yes libgpg_error-1.5 no  linbox-20070915.p1 STATUS: fails to configure. yes matplotlib-0.90.0.p5 [debian, better] yes maxima-5.13.0.p1 yes mercurial-0.9.5
+no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. - Has also been been removed and replaced by jmol yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; though based on SAGE upstream no  libfplll-2.1-20071024 STATUS: packaged. yes libgcrypt-1.2.4 yes libgpg_error-1.5 no  linbox-20070915.p1 STATUS: packaged; based on SAGE upstream yes matplotlib-0.90.0.p5 [debian, better] yes maxima-5.13.0.p1 yes mercurial-0.9.5